stlewandowski/GitMAD/README.md

+# See the 'develop' branch for my development of a new version of this project.

 # GitMAD (Git Monitor, Alert, Discover)

 GitMAD is a full stack application that monitors Github for a given keyword(s) or domain.
 GitMAD searches code hosted on Github for a matching keyword.
 On finding a match, GitMAD will clone the repository and search through the files for a series of configurable regular expressions.
 GitMAD then takes those results and inserts them into a database for later viewing.
 These results can also be sent as email alerts.
 GitMAD runs continuously to discover new repositories matching the input keyword.